zangles/MDA/README.en.md

 This is also fully compatible with MDA.

-The core idea is that:
+The central idea is that:

-Simple queries should be separated from services and business logic.
+Simple queries should be separated from the service and business logic.

 The internal organization should be consistent for your project.

-Your team should be able to adjust or scale the structure without friction.
+The team can modify or scale the structure without friction.

 In other words:

->MDA defines where things live, but not exactly how they must look.
+> MDA defines where things live, but not exactly how they should look.
->Each project can choose its preferred level of granularity.
+> Each project can adjust the level of granularity it prefers.

+General rule:

+> * If it returns entities: Finder
+> * If it returns data to display/use: Query

 ---

 ## 3.3 Queries

+> An object oriented to specific reads for consumption, typically optimized, aggregated, or projected.

 Complex SQL/Eloquent queries: